benmvp/slides/2019/reactathon/react-eco.md

 - New libraries have popped up to try to solve that issue in various clever ways
   * Most take what's defined as inline styles but map to unique CSS classes
   * Get the best of both worlds: JavaScript-scoped styling + full CSS functionality
-- So if you're starting out, you may wanna start with vanilla CSS
+- So if you're starting out, you may wanna start with vanilla CSS or SASS
   * `css-in-js` libs are another API to learn
   * But as you start bumping up against these problems, `css-in-js` solves those problems
   * And once you get comfortable with a `css-in-js` library then you can use it all the time